AaronGK/CLI-Uploadtool/README.md

 ## Manual Setup

-If you already have an Azure Storage account and container—or you just prefer not to use Terraform—simply:
+If you already have an Azure Storage account, container and service principal—or you just prefer not to use Terraform—simply:

 1. **Configure .env**